From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Propagation of chaos

-On the one hand, from the estimates $(ii)$ and the boundedness of $\sigma$ it follows that the terms in the third and fourth lines appearing in the right-hand side of the above identity are true martingales and that the term in the second line of the above r.h.s. is a $\mathcal O(N^{-1})$.
-On the other hand, we have from the point $(iv)$ together with the estimates $(ii)$ and the dominated convergence theorem that, along a subsequence, for any $0\leq t<T$
+Now, it follows from the estimates \eqref{esi:U:1}, \eqref{esi:U:2} and the boundedness of $\sigma$ that the terms in the third and fourth lines appearing in the right-hand side of the above identity are true square integrable martingales and that the term in the second line of the above equality is of order $N^{-1}$.